srid/purescript-book-sources/chapter11.md

 modify :: forall s. (s -> s) -> State s Unit
 ```

-This looks very similar to the API provided by the `Ref` and `ST` effects.
-However, notice that we do not pass a mutable reference cell such as a `RefVal` or `STRef` to the actions.
-The difference between `State` and the solutions provided by the `Eff` monad is that the `State` monad only supports a single piece of state which is implicit - the state is implemented as a function argument hidden by the `State` monad's type constructor, so there is no explicit reference to pass around.
+This looks very similar to the API provided by the `REF` and `ST` effects.
+However, notice that we do not pass a mutable reference cell such as a `Ref` or `STRef` to the actions.
+The difference between `State` and the solutions provided by the `Eff` monad is that the `State` monad only supports a single piece of state which is implicit - the state is implemented as a function argument hidden by the `State` monad's data constructor, so there is no explicit reference to pass around.

 Let's see an example.
 One use of the `State` monad might be to add the values in an array of numbers to the current state.
 We could do that by choosing `Number` as the state type `s`, and using `traverse_` to traverse the array, with a call to `modify` for each array element: